-The cashew tree is native to the Brazil’s Amazon rain forest.
-It spread all over the planet by Portuguese explorers and today; it is cultivated on a commercial scale in Brazil, Vietnam, India, and many African countries.
+The cashew tree is native to Brazil’s Amazon rain forest.
+Portuguese explorers spread it across the continents, and today, it is cultivated on a commercial scale in Brazil, Vietnam, India, and many African countries.

-Cashew tree bears many, edible, pear-shaped false fruits or “accessory fruits'” called "cashew apples."
-Cashew nut which is a “true-fruit,” firmly attaching to the bottom end of cashew-apple, appearing like a clapper in the bell.
-Botanically, this tiny, bean shaped, gray “true fruit” is a drupe, featuring hard outer shell enclosing a single edible kernel known commercially as “cashew nut.”
+In a season, a cashew tree produces many, edible, pear-shaped false fruits or “accessory fruits” called "cashew apples."
+Cashew nut, which botanically a “true-fruit,” is attached at the bottom of this cashew-apple, giving it a clapper in the bell appearance.
+This tiny, bean-shaped, gray “true fruit” is actually a drupe, featuring a hard outer shell enclosing a single edible kernel known commercially as “cashew nut.”

-Cashew nut measures about an inch in length, 1/2 inches in diameter, and kidney or bean shape, with a smooth surface and smooth curvy pointed tip.
-Each nut splits into two halves as in legumes.
-The cream white kernel features firm yet crunchy texture and sweet, buttery flavor.
+Cashew measures about an inch in length, 1/2 inches across, and features a kidney or "bean shape" with a curved pointed tip and a smooth surface, and It splits into halves as in legumes.
+The cream-white kernel features a firm yet crunchy and buttery texture and sweet taste.

 Cashews are high in calories.
 100 g of nuts provide 553 calories.
 They packed with soluble dietary fiber, vitamins, minerals and numerous health-promoting phytochemicals that help protect from diseases and cancers.